 Glink can be run as a freestanding Windows workstation application, installed and configured on individual workstations, but it can also be run as a Windows workstation application that is installed, updated, configured and controlled centrally from a web server, with no end-user intervention.
-Alternatively, Glink can be installed on a Microsoft Internet Information Server to web-enable legacy applications running on mainframe systems, with no changes at all to the legacy application.
-All the end users need is a browser; no other workstation software installation is necessary.
-Individual legacy application screens can be facelifted using ASP.NET pages to enhance web-enabled operation.
-Finally, Glink can be installed on an MS/IIS Application server to make legacy applications available in the form of a COM+ or .NET object to server side applications in three-tier architectures.
+Finally, Glink can be installed on an MS/IIS Application server to make legacy applications available in the form of a COM+ or .NET object to server-side applications in three-tier architectures.